 FreeeUp offers freelancers from $5 to $50 per hour and these 5 hours are eligible for your first 5 hours under a $25/hour rate.

-Simply enter your name and email address below and I’ll send you an exclusive coupon code to use when you hire a virtual assistant through the FreeeUp platform.
+Simply enter your name and email address in the comments below and I’ll send you an exclusive coupon code to use when you hire a virtual assistant through the FreeeUp platform.

 Connor Gillivan is the author of Free Up Your Business: 50 Secrets to Bootstrap Million Dollar Companies, a serial entrepreneur, and the CMO and co-founder of FreeeUp.com.
 When he’s not bringing together hundreds of freelancers and business owners, he’s mentoring entrepreneurs through his site, ConnorGillivan.com.
 He currently lives in Denver, Colorado.